-Starbucks service hurt by understaffing - coworker.org survey
+Starbucks service hurt by understaffing - Coworker.org survey

 3 Min Read

-(Reuters) - A Starbucks Corp (SBUX.O) initiative overseen by new Chief Executive Kevin Johnson and designed to improve speed and customer service, has not addressed underlying staffing shortages, according to an outside survey of company workers released on Thursday.
+(Reuters) - A Starbucks Corp (SBUX.O) initiative designed to improve speed and customer service has not fixed staffing shortages, according to an outside survey of company workers released on Thursday.

-The survey results from Coworker.org, which helps employees organise online petitions, come a year after Starbucks workers in the United States began using the site to protest staffing cutbacks that they warned were slowing service and hurting employee morale at the popular coffee chain.
+The survey results from Coworker.org, which hosts online petitions, come a year after U.S. Starbucks workers used the site to protest staffing cutbacks that they warned were slowing service and hurting morale at the popular coffee chain.

 Coworker.org said its poll included 184 self-identified, current U.S. Starbucks cafe workers, supervisors and managers across 33 states.